 Introduces providers to the new reimbursement structure and shows how to create an analysis of their local health care market, determine their market value, and attract new payers using sales and marketing strategies.

 Helps providers increase client access to health insurance coverage through more efficient identification and processing.

-SAMHSA created the BHbusiness project through a partnership with the State Associations of Addiction Services, which works in collaboration with NIATx, the National Council for Behavioral Health (National Council), and Advocates for Human Potential (AHP).
+The program is coordinated by the State Associations of Addiction Services, working in collaboration with NIATx, the National Council for Behavioral Health, and Advocates for Human Potential, Inc.